elizabrock/NSS-Syllabus-Spring-2013/README.md

 (This will deviate from the previous course, allowing students to use ActiveRecord as a data store.
 Otherwise, it will be pure standard-library)

-  * Week 5: Planning capstone project; Intro to storing data with Ruby (e.g. File, CSV, ActiveRecord)
+  * Week 5: Planning capstone project; Intro to storing data with Ruby (e.g. File, CSV, ActiveRecord) (May 6-12)
-  * Week 6: Working on capstone projects; Whatever strikes our fancy
+  * Week 6: Working on capstone projects; Whatever strikes our fancy (May 13-19)

 ### 3. Developing a simple Rails application